KAM via Standard Fixed Point Theorems: Existence of Invariant Torus

-\begin{remark} Similarly as in Subsection \ref{ParaDiffIllu}, the right-hand-side of the para-inverse equation (\ref{ParaInvHamilton}) actually is continuously differentiable in $u$.
+\begin{remark} Similarly as in Subsection \ref{ParaDiffIllu}, the right-hand-side of the para-inverse equation (\ref{ParaInvHamilton}) becomes continuously differentiable in $u$ if we assume higher regularity $h\in C^{N_{s+r}+4}$.
 This is indicated in the general para-linearization theorem \ref{Bony}.
 Thus if the errors $e_0$ and $e_1$ are even smaller, the right-hand-side of (\ref{ParaInvHamilton}) shall have Lipschitz constant less than 1, and a Banach fixed point argument will apply.
 In this case, the KAM conjugacy problem falls into the realm of standard implicit function theorems, which will immediately imply, for example, Whiteney differentiablity with respect to the frequency $\omega$.
 Compared to what is in the literature, this direct proof is much simpler. \end{remark}